 Retired Judge at United States Court of Appeals for the District of Columbia Circuit

-Judge Thomas B. Griffith is a retired judge from the United States Court of Appeals for the District of Columbia Circuit, known for his contributions to federal jurisprudence.
+Judge Thomas B. Griffith is a retired judge from the United States Court of Appeals for the District of Columbia Circuit, known for his contributions to federal appellate jurisprudence.

 Judge Todd Jay Plewe